thejankshop/ldtk_to_clr/README.md

 Just select all of your .raw textures and drag and drop them onto triraw.exe to convert them.

 ***ldtk_to_clr_v2.py***

+Run python ldtk_to_clr_vr.py -h for the list of inputs.

 To use this script, you just need an LDtk project set up like kmtemplate.ldtk, as described above.
 The script writes the .clr from baked tiles layers and goes from bottom up as they are listed in LDtk; so any tiles layers at the top will overwrite layers below them if there is overlap.